dotnet/runtime/src/clr/Documentation/botr/garbage-collection.md

 --------------

 If the GC decides to compact, which will result in moving objects, then  references to these objects must be updated.
 The relocate phase needs to find all references that point to objects that are in the generations being collected.
-In contrast, the mark phase only consults live objects so doesn’t need to consider weak references.
+In contrast, the mark phase only consults live objects so it doesn’t need to consider weak references.

 Compact phase
 -------------